chadzilla2080/posture_dev_test/README.md

 - The container will also watch for changes in the `wp-content/languages` folder and will automatically sync them to the container.
 - The container will also watch for changes in the `wp-content/uploads` folder and will automatically sync them to the container.

-# WordPress Admin

-# WordPress Theme Development

-- The theme is located in the `wp-content/themes/posture_cool_things` folder
-- The `sass` and `js` folders are compiled to the `wp-content/themes/posture_cool_things/dist` folder
-- The `sass` and `js` folders are compiled to the `wp-content/themes/posture_cool_things/dist` folder
-- The `sass` and `js` folders are compiled to the `wp-content/themes/posture_cool_things/dist` folder

-# WordPress Plugin Development

-- The plugins are located in the `wp-content/plugins` folder
-- The plugins are compiled to the `wp-content/plugins/dist` folder
-- The plugins are compiled to the `wp-content/plugins/dist` folder

-# WordPress Language Development

-- The languages are located in the `wp-content/languages` folder
-- The languages are compiled to the `wp-content/languages/dist` folder
-- The languages are compiled to the `wp-content/languages/dist` folder

-# WordPress Uploads

-- The uploads are located in the `wp-content/uploads` folder
-- The uploads are compiled to the `wp-content/uploads/dist` folder
-- The uploads are compiled to the `wp-content/uploads/dist` folder

-# WordPress Core Development

-- The core is located in the `wp-content/core` folder
-- The core is compiled to the `wp-content/core/dist` folder
-- The core is compiled to the `wp-content/core/dist` folder

-# WordPress Configuration

-- The configuration is located in the `wp-content/config` folder
-- The configuration is compiled to the `wp-content/config/dist` folder
-- The configuration is compiled to the `wp-content/config/dist` folder

-# WordPress Debugging

-- The debugging is located in the `wp-content/debug` folder
-- The debugging is compiled to the `wp-content/debug/dist` folder
-- The debugging is compiled to the `wp-content/debug/dist` folder

-# WordPress Development Tools

-- The development tools are located in the `wp-content/development-tools` folder
-- The development tools are compiled to the `wp-content/development-tools/dist` folder
-- The development tools are compiled to the `wp-content/development-tools/dist` folder

 # Cool Things WordPress Theme Development

 This project involves converting a Figma design into a fully functional WordPress theme for a technical assessment.
 The design features a modern, clean interface with mobile-responsive components and dynamic content sections.

-## Table of Contents

-1. **Project Setup**

-   - Development Environment Configuration
-   - Docker Configuration
-   - WordPress Installation
-   - Theme Structure Setup

-2. **Design Assets**

-   - Figma Design Analysis
-   - Asset Export Guidelines
-   - Color Palette & Typography
-   - Image Optimization Strategy

-3. **Theme Development**

-   - Header Component
-   - Hero Section ("WE HAE A SOLUTION...")
-   - Features Section ("WE'RE THE BEST AT THINGS")
-   - Call-to-Action Section ("THIS IS WHY THE THING MATTERS")
-   - News & Updates Carousel
-   - Footer Component

-4. **Core Functionality**

-   - WordPress Template Hierarchy
-   - Custom Post Types
-   - Advanced Custom Fields Setup
-   - Navigation Menus
-   - Dynamic Content Areas

-5. **Interactive Elements**

-   - News Carousel Implementation
-   - Button Animations
-   - Responsive Navigation
-   - Scroll Effects

-6. **Responsive Design**

-   - Mobile-First Approach
-   - Breakpoint Strategy
-   - Media Queries
-   - Image Scaling

-7. **Performance Optimization**

-   - Asset Loading
-   - Image Optimization
-   - Caching Strategy
-   - Code Minification

-8. **Testing & Quality Assurance**

-   - Cross-Browser Testing
-   - Mobile Device Testing
-   - Performance Testing
-   - WordPress Standards Compliance

-9. **Deployment**
-   - Production Environment Setup
-   - Launch Checklist
-   - Performance Monitoring
-   - Maintenance Plan

 ## Project Overview